Ayak Thiik: Solo career

-Ayak Thiik recorded and released a studio album entitled, Voices in My Head.
+Thiik recorded and released a studio album entitled, Voices in My Head.
 Her list of musical achievements continues.
-Ayak Thiik was featured on Liberty Bell Jolly Good TV Sky Arts 'Song Book' show by chance, after coming to the rescue of her hero and arguably the most successful songwriter of current generation Diane Warren who wrote the hits "Un-Break My Heart" (1996) by Toni Braxton, "How Do I Live Without You" (1997) by LeAnn Rimes, "I Don't Want to Miss a Thing (1998) by Aerosmith, and for many other artists.
-Taken aback by Ayak Thiik's voice, Diane Warren has begun writing songs for Ayak Thiik and is determined to make her a star in her own right.
-A documentary chronicling this will be filmed by the same production team.
+Thiik was featured on Liberty Bell Jolly Good TV Sky Arts 'Song Book' show by chance, after coming to the rescue of her hero and arguably the most successful songwriter of current generation Diane Warren who wrote the hits "Un-Break My Heart" (1996) by Toni Braxton, "How Do I Live Without You" (1997) by LeAnn Rimes, "I Don't Want to Miss a Thing (1998) by Aerosmith, and for many other artists.
+Taken aback by Thiik's voice, Diane Warren began writing songs for Thiik.
+A documentary chronicling was planned for production by the same team.